iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 |             | 51-75           | 0.3         |
 |             | 76-100          | 0.1         |

+[^gray]: [@gray1998]

 [I think its worth defining a term here to describe these things…here’s my stab at it.
 You should use the term in chapter 3 as well.
 Then use it above when describing OVM and, if you make the figure I suggested, use it there as well.
 This will allow you have a term which essentially describes this multi-dimensional parameter which is fundamental to the OVM behavior in the model.]

 The second aim, to assess the impact on connectivity of using different ontogenetic vertical migration parameters was addressed by conducting model runs using proportional depth stage abundance profiles which represented the seven fish families studied in Chapter 3 (@fig:scenarios-ovm; for the actual values see Supplementary Table @tbl:scenarios-ovm).
-The ontogenetic vertical migration was implemented such that the larvae moved when they reached their next ontogenetic stage (based on developmental time).
+Ontogenetic vertical migration was implemented such that the larvae moved when they reached their next ontogenetic stage (based on developmental time).
 Lastly, in order to explore the impact of the OVM implementation strategy on connectivity patterns I compared three different methods of ontogenetic vertical migration (@tbl:scenarios-impl).
-The first method migrated the larvae using the given probabilities after each time-step.
-Due to the short time-period, larvae were restricted to only moving upwards or downwards 25 m, while keeping the proportions of ontogenetic migration probabilities consistent.
-This migration strategy uses the assumption that individual fish larvae are always migrating in the water column and their vertical position can change on other cues (e.g. predation avoidance, light, and feeding).
-The second method use the same assumption, but instead vertically migrates the larvae only once every 24 hours, but it allows the larvae to move anywhere within the specified depth range, as it is known many larvae are capable of large vertical migrations in short timeframes ([CITE DVM paper]).
-The last method only migrates a larvae when it moves into the next ontogenetic stages, assuming that vertical migration is more of gradual migration based on developmental stage.

 : Eight models with combinations of the three different behavioural scenarios were used to test the effects of the three behaviours; No behaviour (scenario 1), diel vertical migration (DVM; scenarios 2,5,6,8), ontogenetic vertical migration (OVM; scenarios 3,5,7,8), and orientated horizontal swimming (OHS, scenarios 4,6,7,8). {#tbl:scenarios-behaviour}